Sage Intacct vs. Oracle Netsuite Part 1 — Customizing and Scaling

-On the other hand, Sage Intacct takes responsibility for fixing any broken connections that occur from updates, even if they don’t own the add-on!
-They refer to this as their “Buy with Confidence” guarantee.
-This means that they will not release any versions that break integrations.
-They also guarantee backwards compatibility from day one.
+On the other hand, Sage Intacct takes responsibility for fixing any broken connections that occur from updates — even if they don’t own the add-on.
+They refer to this as their Buy with Confidence guarantee.
+Also, Sage Intacct will not release any software versions that break integrations, and they guarantee backward compatibility from day one.

 Scalability and Globalization

-Intacct was built for scaling.
-Its multi-entity, multi-location, multi-currency focus makes all manner of scaling easy, especially across the globe.
-When it comes to financial consolidation of all of your entities, Intacct handles currency conversion so you don’t have to; it can automate inter-entity transactions and can help your finance team with localized tax reporting.
+Sage Intacct was built for scaling.
+Its multi-entity, multi-location, and multi-currency focus makes all manner of scaling easy — especially for international organizations.
+When it comes to financial consolidation of all of your entities, Intacct handles currency conversion for you.
+It can automate inter-entity transactions and also help your finance team with localized tax reporting.

 Is your scalability more about increased output than globalization?
 With Intacct, there are virtually no constraints on the amount of computing power that can be allocated to your system.

 - Using multi-tenant cloud servers, Sage Intact operates 10,000 CPUs and 100TB of RAM (that’s memory, not storage).

 - Intacct handles 100 million application requests per day.